UW-APL-EIS/vernamfs/README.md

 ```

 The original file names, together with content offsets and lengths,
-are produced!
+are produced on stdout.
+The result above says that File1 is 4 bytes in
+length, and sits 8192 (0x2000) bytes into the remote OTP.

-For lab testing, where remote and vault locations can in fact be the
+To aid in-lab testing, where remote and vault locations can in fact be
-same directory on a single host, vls can also accept the rls result on
+the same directory on a single host, vls can also accept the rls
-stdin.
-Then either a Unix pipe or file redirect can be used:
+result on stdin.
+Then either a Unix pipe or file redirect can be
+used:

 ```
 lab$ vernamfs rls OTP | vernamfs vls OTP.V